splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-attributes-processor.rst

 Sidecar
 ------------------------------

 The processor can't detect containers from the same pods when running as a sidecar.
-Instead, use the Kubernetes Downward API to inkect environment variables into the pods and use their values as tags.
+Instead, use the Kubernetes Downward API to inject environment variables into the pods and use their values as tags.

 Troubleshooting
 ======================